JaredVandeWater/student-workbook/src/reflections/wk1/day3.md

 <br>
 <br>
     ADD LINKS HERE
+    Honestly the most helpful so far has been the bootstrap website.
 <br>
 <br>
 3. How do you think good design influences people when visiting a website and what sorts of things could you convey through design alone?